JamieS56/Milestone-Project-2/README.md

   * I have added a contact button which lets the user fill out the form to send a message to me.

   ![test email form](./assets/images/user-stories/test-email-form.png)

   ![test email](./assets/images/user-stories/test-email.png)

 ---
 ### Wireframes

 #### Design Choices

 I wanted Speed dots to have a really simplistic look, similar to The Impossible Quiz and The Impossible Game, which are both browser games
 I used to play as a child.
-The simplicity of these games made it easy to pick up but difficult to master.
-That is why there are limited buttons as they are there only for the essentials.
+They were both visually apealing and easy to understand to me as a child.
+The simplicity of these games made it easy to pick up but difficult to master, I want to take those aspects and put them into speed dots.

+I have chosen to have buttons only for the essentials as to not distract from the game, having the actual dots large and in the center of the screen because they are the most important thing to the user when playing.

+The color scheme for Speed Dots takes inspiration from The Impossible Game.
+It has very few colors on screen to make the things that matter (the dots) stand out to the user which is why I chose red and green as the colors for the dots because they are very easy to tell apart so you can tell which dot is shrinking.

+I chose this font because I liked the look of it and it fitted the simplistic style of the game, like if someone had drawn it.

+Note: The Contact Us button was added after the wireframes were created but have followed the same design of simplicity, with the button just slotting under the rules and start button as it is least vital for gameplay but still easily visible. the actual form is also simple with three input boxes all labeled with what should be entered to help the user out.

 ![Wireframes desktop](./assets/images/wireFrames/speed-dots-wf-desktop.png)